transcom/move.mil/README.md

 * Creates `web/sites/default/files`-directory.
 * Latest version of drush is installed locally for use at `vendor/bin/drush`.
 * Latest version of DrupalConsole is installed locally for use at `vendor/bin/drupal`.
 * Creates environment variables based on your .env file.
-See [.env.example](.env.example).
+See [.env.docker.example](.env.docker.example).

 ## Getting started